Sidwrite/go-deploy-test/README.md

 # Go Application with EKS Deployment

-A simple Go API with automated deployment to AWS EKS cluster via ArgoCD.
+A simple Go API with automated deployment to AWS EKS cluster.

 ## Features